 2. Request a written estimate for veterinary services before they’re provided.

+No one likes getting a bill that’s got a zero on the end that they didn’t expect.
 How else can you know if your bill will be $200 or $2,000?
 With an estimate in hand, you will avoid the element of surprise and won’t end up paying for things that are unnecessary.
 In no way does requesting an estimate reflect how much you love your pet — you’re simply being fiscally responsible.